 ShippingEasy recommends entering package weight and dimensions for every shipment.

-- Set your package with right side up.
+- Set your package with the right side up.

 - Place the measuring tool (ruler or measuring tap) against each edge to find the dimensions.